sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Define new floating environments
+Short desc    : Define new floating environments
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : The package offers the command \DeclareFloatingEnvironment,
+Descript     : The package offers the command \DeclareFloatingEnvironment,
              : which the user may use to define new floating environments
              : which behave like the LaTeX standard foating environments
              : figure and table.